-If you know anything about cameras, you've probably already heard of Canon.
-The brand's been around since the 1930s, often pitted against its long-time rival Nikon, and still largely dominates the market today.
-With exceptional professional services, Canon has long been a favorite among professional photographers, and their cameras typically feature robust ergonomic designs, intuitive menu systems, and some of the best autofocus on the market.
-Its DSLR lineup ranges from beginner cameras like the Canon EOS Rebel T8i to popular professional models like the Canon EOS 5D Mark IV.
-On the mirrorless side, you have affordable, entry-level models like the Canon EOS R50 and full-frame options like the Canon EOS R or the portable Canon EOS RP.
+If you know anything about cameras, you've probably heard of Canon.
+Canon has been around since the 1930s, often pitted against its long-time rival Nikon, and still largely dominates today's camera market.
+With exceptional professional services, Canon has long been a favorite among professional photographers, and their cameras typically feature robust, ergonomic designs, intuitive menu systems, and excellent autofocus systems.
+The brand's DSLR lineup ranges from beginner cameras like the Canon EOS Rebel T8i to popular professional models like the Canon EOS 5D Mark IV.
+On the mirrorless side, you have affordable, entry-level models like the Canon EOS R50, mid-range models like the Canon EOS R10 and Canon EOS R7, all the way to pro-grade full-frame options like the Canon EOS R5.

 Panasonic makes everything from TVs and appliances to batteries, headphones, and cameras.
 Its camera lineup is marketed under the LUMIX brand and is made up primarily of digital mirrorless cameras, from video-oriented ILCs like the Panasonic LUMIX GH5 II to budget bridge cams like the Panasonic LUMIX FZ80.
 For a long time, Panasonic mainly produced cameras within the Micro Four Thirds system, which the company standardized in collaboration with Olympus.
 Four Thirds camera sensors are about half the size of full-frame sensors, so they're smaller than APS-C sensors but larger than those typically found on compact point-and-shoot cameras.
-That makes them good portable alternatives to larger-sensor options, along with giving them more focal reach.
+That makes them good portable alternatives to larger-sensor options and gives them more focal reach.
 More recently, Panasonic has also started producing full-frame cameras thanks to the L-mount Alliance with Leica and Sigma, which all produce L-mount compatible cameras.

 Of those DSLRs, the best we've tested is the PENTAX K-3 Mark III.
 It's their flagship APS-C camera, and though it comes at a steep price for an APS-C model, it has an incredibly sturdy weather-sealed construction and delivers low-light performance that rivals some full-frame models.
 In addition, it's got a fantastic IBIS system and excellent battery life.
-If you're looking for an excellent DSLR for photography, it's one of the best crop-sensor models you can get, despite its hefty price tag.
+If you're looking for an excellent DSLR for photography, it's one of the best crop-sensor models you can get despite its hefty price tag.

 Our recommendations above are what we think are currently the best cameras for most people to buy from the best camera brands.
 We factor in the price, feedback from our visitors, and availability.